 Presented by Jim Stanton, President, at SLHS Meeting on Sept 30, 2006.

-There was a great rail-building era which followed Confederation in 1867, and which culminated in the completion of the Canadian Pacific transcontinental line in 1885.
+There was a great rail-building era which followed Confederation in 1867, culminating in the completion of the Canadian Pacific transcontinental line in 1885.

 The first railway to enter our region was the Northern Extension of the Grand Trunk line that ran from Barrie to Gravenhurst, with stations at Severn Bridge and Kilworthy.
 This line served the lake indirectly, and the competing steamers of Capt.
-Tom Stanton and Tom Wood—the Lakefield and the Champion— ferried passengers and goods from Severn Bridge to all parts of the lake.)
+Tom Stanton and Tom Wood—the Lakefield and the Champion— ferried passengers and goods from Severn Bridge to all parts of Sparrow Lake.

 But a rail link to the very edge of the lake was to arrive exactly one hundred years ago, and that’s what we want to focus on tonight.